Learn about this alternative to colonoscopy to screen for and detect polyps or cancer in the lower part of the colon.

-The sigmoidoscope contains a light and a tube (channel) that allows the doctor to pump air into your colon.
+The sigmoidoscope contains a light and a tube that allows the doctor to place air into your colon.
 The air expands the colon, which provides a better view of the colon lining.
 When the scope is moved or air is introduced, you may feel abdominal cramping or the urge to move your bowels.

 A flexible sigmoidoscopy exam typically takes about 15 minutes.
 It may require slightly more time if biopsies are taken.
 Sedation and pain medications usually aren't necessary.
 If a polyp is found, your doctor will likely recommend a full colonoscopy to look at your whole colon, as other polyps may be present further up in the colon.

 After the exam, you may have mild abdominal discomfort.
 You may feel bloated or pass gas for a few hours as you clear the air from your colon.
 Walking may help relieve any discomfort.
 You should be able to return to your usual diet and activities right away.

 You may also notice a small amount of blood with your first bowel movement after the exam, which usually isn't cause for alarm.
 Consult your doctor if you continue to pass blood or blood clots or if you have persistent abdominal pain or a fever of 100 F (37.8 C) or higher.